fairgen/fairgen-docs/docs/onboarding.md

 # Onboarding

 **Summary**
-<br /> In this video, I will guide you through the onboarding process of the Fergen platform.
-I will show you how to log in, set up your profile, add friends, and create your first project.
+<br /> The following video will guide you through the onboarding process of the Fairgen platform.
+We will show you how to log in, set up your profile, add collaborators, and create your first project.
 No action is required from you, but it will help you familiarize yourself with the platform.

 **Chapters**
 <br /> 00:00 Introduction